RoyZiO/phase-1-wk4-project/README.md

 1. As a user I should be able to see artworks and their details, including the artist's name and the date the piece was displayed,
 2. As a user, I should be able to scroll down a side-bar and view the artwork of my choice.
-3. As a user, I should be able to remove any artwork from my the page to remain with preferred pieces.
-4. As a user, I should be able to add an artwork to my favorites.
+3. As a user, I should be able to add an artwork to my favorites.

 # License